 Born and raised in Los Angeles, Marissa Roth is an internationally published freelance photojournalist and documentary photographer.
-Her assignments for prestigious publications, including the New York Times, have taken her around the world.
-Roth was part of the Los Angeles Times staff that won a Pulitzer Prize for Best Spot News, for its coverage of the 1992 Los Angeles riots.
+Her assignments for prestigious publications including The New York Times have taken her around the world.
+Roth was part of The Los Angeles Times staff that won a Pulitzer Prize for Best Spot News, for its coverage of the 1992 Los Angeles riots.

-Her work has been exhibited in solo and group exhibitions, and a number of her images are in museum, corporate, and private collections.
+Roth’s work has been exhibited in solo and group exhibitions, and a number of her images are in museum, corporate, and private collections.
 One Person Crying: Women and War, Roth’s 31-year personal photo essay that addresses the immediate and lingering impact of war on women in different countries and cultures around the world, is currently an international travelling exhibition, with a forthcoming book.
-Infinite Light: A Photographic Meditation on Tibet, is also a travelling exhibition, which is currently at the Phoenix Art Museum.
+Infinite Light: A Photographic Meditation on Tibet, is also a traveling exhibition, which is currently at the Phoenix Art Museum.
 The book, with a foreword by His Holiness the Dalai Lama, was released in April 2014.
-The Crossing, a poetic photographic study of the North Atlantic Ocean, taken with color transparency film, is a current project.
+The Crossing, a poetic photographic study of the North Atlantic Ocean, taken with colour transparency film, is a current project.

-As a curator, Roth recently completed an exhibition of personal photographs taken by Vietnam veterans during the war, entitled My War: Wartime Photographs by Vietnam Veterans.
-The exhibition debuted at the Highground Vietnam Veterans Memorial Park in Neillsville, WI, in August 2016.
+As a curator, Roth recently completed an exhibition of personal photographs taken by Vietnam veterans during the war, entitled, My War: Wartime Photographs by Vietnam Veterans.
+The exhibition debuted at The Highground Vietnam Veterans Memorial Park in Neillsville, WI, in August 2016.